o2ac/o2ac-ur/catkin_ws/src/o2ac_fastening_tools/README.md

 The feedback value is current the rotation speed (uint32).

 - "fastening_tool_name" :
-The gripper names are set in the `gripper.yaml` in the config folder.
+The tool names are set in the `fastening_tools.yaml` in the config folder.
 If you want to add a new motor, add it to this file.
 Do not duplicate the motor names or ids.